a-bonus/a-bonus.github.io/m1-lecture.md

     // Activate the button that was clicked (could be top or bottom) event.target.classList.add('active');

+    // Scroll to top of the page for better UX window.scrollTo({ top: 0, behavior: 'smooth' });
 }

 // Load progress when page loads